 Government Grants and Contracts: Government grants and contracts are conditioned upon certain performance requirements and/or incurring allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with specific contract or grant provisions.
-Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statement of financial position.
-The Organization has not received any advances on these grants as of June 30, 2022 and 2021.
+Amounts received prior to incurring qualifying expenditures are reported as deferred revenue in the statement of financial position.